aritraroy/Flashbar/README.md

 I highly encourage the community to step forward and improve this library further.
 You can fix any reported bug, propose or implement new features, write tests, etc.

 Here is a quick list of things to remember -
-* Check the open issues before creating a new one
+* Check the open issues before creating a new one,
-* Help us in reducing the number of open issues by fixing any existing bugs
+* Help me in reducing the number of open issues by fixing any existing bugs,
-* Check the roadmap to see if you can help in implementing any new feature
+* Check the roadmap to see if you can help in implementing any new feature,
-* You can contribute by writing unit and integration tests for this library
+* You can contribute by writing unit and integration tests for this library,
-* If you have any new idea that aligns with the goal of this library, feel free to raise a feature request and discuss it
+* If you have any new idea that aligns with the goal of this library, feel free to raise a feature request and discuss it.

 # About The Author